-The Group incurs postage on behalf of its clients, which is on-charged to its clients.
+The Group incurs postage on behalf of its customers, which is on-charged to its customers.
 Salmat Limited has offset all postage costs incurred against postage revenue in the consolidated income statement.
 This method of disclosure does not result in any effect on profit.
-For cash flow purposes, the amounts are shown as gross receipts and gross payments.
+For cashflow purposes, the amounts are shown as gross receipts and gross payments.
 Dividend revenue is recognised when the right to receive a dividend has been established.